How to Learn Chinese Faster: 8 Tips for Efficient Studying

 Make sure to use authentic Chinese content.
 Ideally, you would move to a Chinese-speaking region so you could take guitar classes in Chinese, go bird-watching with your Chinese friends, or do whatever your hobby is in Chinese.
 The best way to learn a language is usually through immersion, after all.

-But even if you can’t pick up and move to China, you can still immerse yourself wherever you are with Chinese movies, TV shows, music, podcasts and more.
+But even if you can’t pick up and move to China, you can still immerse yourself wherever you are with Chinese movies, TV shows, music, podcasts, video games and more.

 You may also find success with other home immersion techniques, like immersive language learning programs.
-FluentU, for example, provides hundreds of video clips from TV, movies and more, all made by and for native Chinese speakers.
+FluentU, for example, provides hundreds of videos for learning.

 7. Use Chinese to learn it more efficiently